msveshnikov/style-scanner/src/Admin.md

 ## Overview

-The **Admin** component provides an administrative dashboard interface for managing key entities within the application such as users, presentations, and user feedback.
+The **Admin** component provides an administrative dashboard interface for managing key entities within the application such as users, insights, and user feedback.
 The dashboard presents statistical overviews using charts, detailed tables for each entity, and actions for updating or deleting records.
 It utilizes several Chakra UI components for layout and style as well as Chart.js (via react-chartjs-2) to render growth charts.